carrascomj/mmodes/build_the_docks/usage/installation.rst

 DOCKER Install
 ~~~~~~~~~~~~~~
-A docker container is currently under development for reviewers.
+A docker image is currently under development.